 Yes, these are significant questions on the spiritual path.
 And, often, they do not come up “one-time,” or, at the “beginning” of the awakening process.
 Asking what is spiritual awakening takes on new meaning as you travel further in your spiritual quest, and begin seeing your past, present, and future from a new perspective.

-No matter where you are right now, I invite you to join me in this article, to reflect, contemplate, and broaden your understanding of your (beginning or continuing) soul awakening experience.
+No matter where you are right now, I invite you to join me in this article, to reflect, contemplate, and broaden your understanding of your (beginning or continuing) awakening experience.

-Attempting to answer the question of “what is soul awakening” in an article is a bit of a paradox.
+Attempting to answer the question of “what is spiritual awakening” in an article is a bit of a paradox.
 Why?
 Because, from my perspective, the most important source of awareness for any spiritual consideration is your own.
-Many descriptions of soul awakening emphasize “signs and symptoms” rather than direct experience.
+Many descriptions of awakening emphasize “signs and symptoms” rather than direct experience.
 As a result, many people become focused on “what does this mean?” or “is this true?” rather than their own experience.

 My intention is to help you ask the right questions and move past doubt of your inner knowing.